Unraveling Freeze-in Dark matter through the echoes of gravitational waves

-Each of the models detailed in TABLE~\ref{tab:Models} has been investigated within the context of the freeze-in mechanism, demonstrating that such models can be probed at colliders through DVs or LLPs, at least for a suitable freeze-in coupling strength.
+Each of the models detailed above has been investigated within the context of the freeze-in mechanism, demonstrating that such models can be probed at colliders through DVs or LLPs, at least for a suitable freeze-in coupling strength.
 Furthermore, specific constituents dominating the cosmic background of the early universe can significantly influence DM production, potentially demanding a revised coupling strength.
 For example, a popular choice of modified cosmology, such as a fast-expanding universe, requires a larger interaction strength than a radiation-dominated universe to be consistent with the relic density constraint.
 This effectively alters the collider search strategy.
 For instance, as shown in references~\cite{Das:2023owa, Ghosh:2024nkj}, DVs no longer serve as an adequate search tool; instead, boosted jet techniques can be instrumental for probing such scenarios due to the accelerated decay necessitated by non-standard cosmology.
 It is important to note that collider searches primarily provide a lower bound on the heavy particle mass, which is dependent on the specific microscopic model.

 Probing freeze-in DM via DVs at colliders necessitates that heavy BSM states decay within the tracker.
-Simultaneous fulfillment of this requirement and the observed DM relic abundance typically constrains the DM mass at the order of keV~\cite {Calibbi:2018fqf}\footnote{Notably, Lyman-$\alpha$ flux-power spectra data imposes a lower bound on the DM mass, which is around 5.3 keV, by constraining the free-streaming of DM~\cite{Irsic:2017ixq}.}.
+Simultaneous fulfillment of this requirement and the observed DM relic abundance typically constrains the DM mass at the order of keV~\cite {Calibbi:2018fqf}\footnote{Notably, Lyman-$\alpha$ flux-power spectra data imposes a lower bound on the DM mass, which is around 5.3 keV, by constraining the free-streaming of DM~\cite{Irsic:2017ixq}.
+However, the most stringent lower mass bound for freeze-in dark matter is around 15.67 keV~\cite{DEramo:2020gpr}.}.
 Interestingly, the warm DM~\cite{Viel:2013fqw} within this characteristic mass range can not only be explored through astrophysical experiments but also directly addresses the long-standing small-scale problems of $\Lambda$CDM (standard picture of cosmology)~\cite{Lovell_2012, Bode:2000gq} by suppressing the structure formation at small scale.